async-library/react-async/README.md

 error states, without assumptions about the shape of your data or the type of request.

 - Zero dependencies
-- Works with any (native) Promise and the Fetch API
+- Works with promises, async/await and the Fetch API
 - Choose between Render Props, Context-based helper components or the `useAsync` and `useFetch` hooks
 - Provides convenient `isLoading`, `startedAt` and `finishedAt` metadata
 - Provides `cancel` and `reload` actions